openprocurement/openprocurement.api/docs/source/procuring.rst

 Changing existing documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Procuring Entity can upload new versions of the tender documentation.
+You
+can see supported request types in Documents Uploading section.

 .. sourcecode:: http